-Although honing gives your marble floors a uniform appearance, you need to restore the shining effect.
-Marble Polishing using small grade industrial diamonds helps you achieve this.
-If the marble floors are in good condition, bringing back the reflective finish is easy using state-of-the-art marble polishing equipment, technology, and technicians with the best cleaning materials.
+For older marble surfaces, bringing back the reflective finish is easy when using state-of-the-art marble polishing equipment, technology, and technicians with the best cleaning materials.

 The last step is sealing.
 As we discussed earlier, as your marble surfaces come into contact with hard water, soap, and cosmetics, it is important to prevent the staining that these acidic chemicals can leave on your marble.
 The best way to do so is by applying stone sealants.

 This helps to close the pores on the marble and shields them from future damage and will prevent the discolorations/staining from becoming a permanent part of your stone surface.

 The first rule in sealing your natural stone is “never use a topical sealer.”
 This is a common mistake that we see DIY (do it yourself) homeowners make.
 Why?

 A lot of the sealers that are sold at Home Depot and these “Big Box” stores are designed for tile and non-porous materials, so they contain harmful acrylics and waxes for your marble.